sagi-z/CanvasCV/doxygen_in/tut_screentext.md

 * Note that we didn't need to use canvascv::Canvas::setMouseCallback() or create a widget of our own here.
 * When you enableScreenText() you can configure it's display.
 * As you can see the Canvas instance can be completely turned on and off with the canvascv::Canvas::setOn() method.
+* canvascv::Canvas::waitKeyEx knows to update it's internal shapes and widgets even if you pass 0 as a blocking delay indicator.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_screentext.png
 <BR>